 The left brain is involved in language functions and voluntary muscle movements etc, the right brain is involved in the communication, the processing of facial expressions, tones of voice and gestures.
 Current thinking is that familiar stimuli are processed in the left hemisphere, but novel stimuli and the capacity to learn something new are processed by the right hemisphere as well as threats and unexpected stimuli.
 The right brain is also in control of vital functions supporting survival and enabling us to cope actively and passively with stress.
 This is another reason why the right hemisphere activates from the beginning of life, through the attachment relationship.

-The significance is that in the absence of the ‘good enough’ attachment bonding, if there is attachment trauma, all these right hemisphere functions are impaired as well as some cortical, subcortical, and limbic, autonomic circuits.
+The significance is that in the absence of the ‘good enough’ attachment bonding if there is attachment trauma, all these right hemisphere functions are impaired as well as some cortical, subcortical, and limbic, autonomic circuits.
 This compromises, from infancy onward, the capacities, not only for attachment, but, also the capacity to play, and, notice, the capacity for empathy, and affect regulation.
 This imprints a permanent physiological reactivity of the right brain and susceptibility to later difficulties with emotional regulation and capacity to cope with the kinds of stressors that arise in human relationships.

 Attachment trauma may lay the foundation in the child for a lifelong tendency toward the uncontrolled spreading of anxiety or other emotions, or force the child to wall herself off from the intense and overwhelming emotions and their traumatizing experience.
-In this aspect the child dissociates, leading to an objectification of her own experience.
-We can view this as impoverished psychic organization, leaving the child later unable to be empathic with other human beings, to experience the fullness of human experiences.
-Healthy attachment, facilitates empathic capacity which is the core of what it means to be human with other humans.
+In this aspect the child dissociates, leading to objectification of her own experience.
+We can view this as an impoverished psychic organization, leaving the child later unable to be empathic with other human beings, to experience the fullness of human experiences.
+Healthy attachment facilitates empathic capacity which is the core of what it means to be human with other humans.

-Fortunately these early right brain attachment system blueprints, can be reshaped by future relationships.
+Fortunately, these early right brain attachment system blueprints can be reshaped by future relationships.
 There is plasticity in the nature of the brain and nervous system.
 If in childhood and adolescence an individual is exposed to emotional sensitivity in a caring, empathic relationship with another human being, usually someone older, the right brain can use this to build an attachment bond and this allows for further right brain development of inhibited capacities.

 Secure attachment can come back expressed and developed in the therapeutic alliance.
 We also now know, that the major mechanism of improvement in psychotherapy is the therapeutic alliance itself.
-This tells us it’s the relationship between the patient and the therapist, the emotional relationship that’s critical, much more so than insight, and the therapists capacity for empathy is the principal agent of beneficial change in the patient.
+This tells us it’s the relationship between the patient and the therapist, the emotional relationship that’s critical, much more so than insight, and the therapist’s capacity for empathy is the principal agent of beneficial change in the client.